bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 I always create a logging shortcut so that I can verify code is behaving as I expect.

-In the code above you can see that I define a Yome object literal and on that literal I add an `initialState` function.
-I put this at the top so that I can refer back to it to remind me of the shape of the data.
+In the code above, you can see that I define a Yome object literal and on that literal I add an `initialState` function.

 In this yome widget there will be **one** state map/object this will be the central source of truth.
 The view of the state widget will be a **function** of this data.

 Yomes come in three sizes: 6, 7 or 8 sides.
-Thus the view from above is either a hexagon, septagon or octagon.
-As you can see from the `initialState` above we are going to be starting with an octagon.
+Thus, the view from above is either a hexagon, septagon or octagon.
+As you can see from the `initialState` function above we are going to be starting with an octagon.

 {% highlight javascript %}
 Yome.sideCount = (st) => st.sides.length
 //l(Yome.sideCount(Yome.state))
 {% endhighlight %}

-The widget allows you to change sizes so we will need to assess the current size often. `Yome.sideCount` will allow us to do this.
+The widget allows for drawing different Yome sizes so we will need to assess the current size often. `Yome.sideCount` will allow us to do this.
 Notice that `Yome.sideCount` is not referencing some local/global state but the state is passed into to it.

 Now you can check the functioning of sidecount by uncommenting the log line below it, then observing the output of the function call in the